-Before returning to Cruzinha, we enjoy dinner in a local restaurant, as the Alentejo is well known in Portugal for its cuisine.
+Before returning to Cruzinha, we enjoy a snack at Castro Verde, as the Alentejo is well known in Portugal for its cuisine.
 It’s also a great opportunity to send the message that bird conservation can be good for the local economy.

-Saturday will start as usual with a delicious breakfast, before going to Silves.
+Saturday will start as usual with a delicious breakfast, before going to an area of ricefields near Estombar.
+There, we will explore the area, looking for Marsh Harrier, Glossy Ibis and Purple Swamphen.
+We will have lunch at Sitio das Fontes before heading to Silves.
 There, we will visit the castle, remain of the Moorish occupation of the Algarve, and the archaeological museum.
-We will have lunch in the hills surrounding the city.
-From there, it will be possible to have a look at the Iberian Lynx Breeding Centre (and maybe see Lynxes).

 Ria Formosa and departure